cloud21sak/SensorStreamingApplication/README.md

 then replace the IOT_DATA_ENDPOINT value with your account's device data endpoint.
 To step through the code in any Lambda, you can follow the same pattern:

-- in the testHarness.js, set a breakpoint (F9) where you want to step into some function
+- in the testHarness.js, set a breakpoint (F9) where you want to step into a function
-- press the F5 key to start Debugging
+- press the F5 key to start debugging
 - when the program breaks at the breakpoint, press F11 to step into the function you want to debug
 - once you are inside the function, use the debugger the same way as you would usually use to view variables, collections, etc.

-In addition, the Part 4 of this series has a section on local debugging of SensorStatsByLatestMinuteFunction tumbling window Lambda function.
+In addition, Part 4 of this series has a section on local debugging of SensorStatsByLatestMinuteFunction tumbling window Lambda function.

 Note that each testHarness.js module can be executed from command line: